-(a) A forest landowner meeting all of the following characteristics as of the date a forest practices application is received (see WAC 222-20-010(7)), or the date the landowner provides written notification to the small forest landowner office that the harvest is to begin, for which the forestry riparian easement is associated:

-(i) Is an individual, partnership, corporate, or other nongovernmental legal entity.
-If a landowner grants timber rights to another entity for less than five years, the landowner may still qualify as a small forest landowner under this section;

-(ii) Has a fee interest in the land and timber or has rights to harvest the timber to be included in the forestry riparian easement that extend at least fifty years from the date the forest practices application associated with the easement is received;

-(iii) Has harvested from its own lands in this state during the three years prior to the year of application an average timber volume that would qualify the forest landowner as a small harvester under RCW 84.33.035(14); and

-(iv) Certifies at the time the forest practices application is received that it does not expect to harvest from its own lands more than the volume allowed by RCW 84.33.035(14) during the ten years following receipt of the application.

-(b) A forest landowner whose prior three-year average harvest exceeds the limit of RCW 84.33.035(14), or who expects to exceed this limit during the ten years following receipt of the forest practices application, may still qualify as a small forest landowner if that landowner establishes to the small forest landowner office reasonable satisfaction that the harvest limits were or will be exceeded to raise funds to pay estate taxes or equally compelling and unexpected obligations such as court-ordered judgments or extraordinary medical expenses.
-(Note: The small forest landowner office will establish a board manual governing these exceptions.)

-(c) A landowner may still qualify as a small forest landowner if the landowner is unable to obtain an approved forest practices application for timber harvest for any of his or her land because of restrictions under the forest practices rules adopted under RCW 76.09.055 or 76.09.370)).

-(c) Located within any one of the following categories:
+- (a) A forest landowner meeting all of the following characteristics as of the date a forest practices application is received (see WAC 222-20-010(7)), or the date the landowner provides written notification to the small forest landowner office that the harvest is to begin, for which the forestry riparian easement is associated: - (i) Is an individual, partnership, corporate, or other nongovernmental legal entity.
+If a landowner grants timber rights to another entity for less than five years, the landowner may still qualify as a small forest landowner under this section; - (ii) Has a fee interest in the land and timber or has rights to harvest the timber to be included in the forestry riparian easement that extend at least fifty years from the date the forest practices application associated with the easement is received; - (iii) Has harvested from its own lands in this state during the three years prior to the year of application an average timber volume that would qualify the forest landowner as a small harvester under RCW 84.33.035(14); and - (iv) Certifies at the time the forest practices application is received that it does not expect to harvest from its own lands more than the volume allowed by RCW 84.33.035(14) during the ten years following receipt of the application. - (b) A forest landowner whose prior three-year average harvest exceeds the limit of RCW 84.33.035(14), or who expects to exceed this limit during the ten years following receipt of the forest practices application, may still qualify as a small forest landowner if that landowner establishes to the small forest landowner office reasonable satisfaction that the harvest limits were or will be exceeded to raise funds to pay estate taxes or equally compelling and unexpected obligations such as court-ordered judgments or extraordinary medical expenses.
+(Note: The small forest landowner office will establish a board manual governing these exceptions.) - (c) A landowner may still qualify as a small forest landowner if the landowner is unable to obtain an approved forest practices application for timber harvest for any of his or her land because of restrictions under the forest practices rules adopted under RCW 76.09.055 or 76.09.370)). - (b) Fit one of the following situations:

-(i) Riparian or other sensitive aquatic areas;

-(ii) Channel migration zones; or

-(iii) Areas of potentially unstable slopes or landforms, verified by the department, that have the potential to deliver sediment or debris to a public resource or threaten public safety and is immediately adjacent to or physically connected to other qualifying timber that is located within riparian or other sensitive aquatic areas.
+- (i) The timber is required to be left unharvested because of forests and fish rule restrictions and is within, immediately adjacent to, or physically connected to a commercially reasonable harvest unit under an approved forest practices application; or - (ii) The timber cannot be approved for harvest under a forest practices application because of forests and fish rule restrictions. - (c) Are located within one or more of the following areas: - (i) Riparian or other sensitive aquatic areas; - (ii) Channel migration zones; or - (iii) Areas of potentially unstable slopes or landforms, verified by the department, that have the potential to deliver sediment or debris to a public resource or threaten public safety and are immediately adjacent to or physically connected to other qualifying timber that is located within riparian or other sensitive aquatic areas.